DC Super Hero Girls: Legends of Atlantis

-DC Super Hero Girls: Legends of Atlantis is a 2018 American animated superhero film based on the DC Super Hero Girls franchise, produced by Warner Bros.
+DC Super Hero Girls: Legends of Atlantis is a 2018 American animated superhero film based on the DC Super Hero Girls web series, produced by Warner Bros.
 Animation and distributed by Warner Bros.
 Home Entertainment.
-It is the fifth and final film in the DC Super Hero Girls franchise before it got rebooted by Lauren Faust, and it takes place in the Season 4 timeframe.
-It premiered at the San Diego Comic-Con International on July 22, 2018 and was released digitally and DVD on October 2, 2018.
+It is the fifth and final film in the DC Super Hero Girls films before it got rebooted by Lauren Faust, and it takes place in the Season 4 timeframe.
+It premiered at San Diego Comic-Con on July 22, 2018 and was released digitally and on DVD on October 2.

 Premise

 An uneventful day at school until the powerful Book of Legends is suddenly stolen from Super Hero High.
 In order to uncover the mystery, Wonder Woman, Batgirl, Supergirl, Bumblebee and the rest of the Super Crew must journey through the depths of the ocean to Atlantis.
 There, the girls encounter Mera and Siren, the ocean-dwelling thieves, who prove to be a formidable match.
 In order to recover the stolen tome and return it to its rightful place, DC Super Hero Girls must band together and use their collective powers to successfully get back to land.

+Meanwhile, after Raven's accident, Batgirl and Supergirl's powers are swapped and Harley Quinn does everything she can to help Raven control her magic.